kai-tub/rico-hdl/README.md

 The reference maps are stored as TIFF files with a `_reference_maps` suffix.
-The encoder groups all image files with the same name/prefix and stores the data as a [safetensors][s] dictionary, where the `safetensors` dictionary's key is the band name (`B01`, `B12`, `VV`, ...) for the patches and `Reference_Map` for the single-band reference maps.
+The encoder groups all image files with the same name/prefix and stores the data as a [safetensors][s] dictionary, where the `safetensors` dictionary's key is the band name (`B01`, `B12`, `VV`, ...) for the patches and `Data` for the single-band reference maps.

 <details>
   <summary>Example Input</summary>